 If you have any brown sugar in your pantry and a recipe that calls for table sugar, try an equal amount of firmly packed measure of brown sugar and slightly reduce the liquid content by one to two tablespoons.

 If you don't have brown sugar but have table sugar and molasses, you can combine them for an easy substitute for store-bought brown sugar.
 To make light brown sugar, pulse one cup (7 ounces or 200 grams) of table sugar in a food processor with one tablespoon of dark (or blackstrap) molasses or a quarter of a cup of light molasses.
-For a dark brown sugar, pulse two tablespoons of dark (or blackstrap) molasses or half a cup of light molasses instead.
+For dark brown sugar, pulse two tablespoons of dark (or blackstrap) molasses or half a cup of light molasses instead.
 If a recipe calls for brown sugar, add the amount of molasses along with wet ingredients and table sugar along with the dry ingredients.

 5) UNBOXING VIDEOS

 WhatSugar Blog is reader-supported.
 When you buy through amazon links, this blog may earn an affiliate commission, at no cost to you.
-Affiliate links help keep this website ads free.
+Affiliate links help keep this website ads-free.
 When you make a purchase, you support our work.

 Share Your Experience and the Sweeteners You Love Here!

 Share anything you'd like.
 Point out pros or cons.
 What is your favorite brand?
 How does it taste?
 How does it look?
-Any good or bad experience?
+Any good or bad experiences?
 What do you like about it?
 What drove you to purchase it?
 What is your favorite way to eat it?
 Why do you like to eat it?
 How is the taste?
 It goes well with some specific foods?
 How much did you pay ($ and size)?